Elizabeth Hawkins-Whitshed: Marriages and family

-At eighteen, Elizabeth entered London society and married her first husband, Captain Frederick Burnaby (1842–1885), a British Army intelligence officer and adventurer, in 1879.
-Their son, Harry Burnaby, was born in 1880.
+During her first season, Hawkins-Whitshed became engaged to Frederick Burnaby, a British Army officer, adventurer and future intelligence officer, who was 18 years her senior.
+On 25 June 1879, Hawkins-Whitshed and Burnaby married at St Peter's Church, London.
+The couple's son was born the following year.

 The couple largely lived apart thereafter until Burnaby's death during the Battle of Abu Klea in Sudan on 17 January 1885.
 During this period, Elizabeth sought treatment abroad for chronic respiratory issues.

 Mountaineering and photography

 In 1881, Elizabeth relocated to Switzerland, where she began climbing during the 1882–1883 season.
 She gained renown for ascending peaks in long skirts, a practice documented in widely circulated photographs.
 A pivotal figure in alpine exploration, she achieved 20 first ascents—summiting previously unclimbed peaks—and authored seven mountaineering books.
 In 1907, she co-founded the Ladies' Alpine Club, serving as its inaugural president.

 Filmmaking career

 Under the name Mrs. Aubrey Le Blond (after her third marriage), she produced at least ten films in Switzerland's Engadine Valley, capturing alpine sports such as ice hockey in St. Moritz and tobogganing on the Cresta Run.
 Regarded as one of the world's earliest female filmmakers, alongside Alice Guy-Blaché and Laura Bayley, her work was showcased by James Williamson at Hove Town Hall in November 1900 and included in his 1902 catalogue.
 Her films earned praise from cinema pioneer Cecil Hepworth and author E. F. Benson.